-- Snacks are chopped apples, berries, oranges, bananas, sea salt popcorn, nuts or the occasional smoothie.
+- Snacks are sliced apples, berries, oranges, bananas, sea salt popcorn, nuts or the occasional smoothie.

-- One small treat per day, if wanted, and one big treat or meal on special occasions.
+- I allow myself one small treat per day, if wanted, and one big treat or meal on special occasions.

 Eating this way allowed me to say “farewell” to strict diet plans and “hello” to a lean body – no restriction or extreme hunger necessary!

-The bottom line is, if your top priority is including half a plates’ worth of vegetables and fruit with every meal, you’ll load your body with high fiber, high water foods, which are naturally very filling.
+The bottom line is, if your top priority is including half a plates’ worth of vegetables and fruit with every meal, you’ll load your body with high fiber, high water foods, which are naturally very filling yet low in calories.
 That means consistently eating these foods naturally leads to a lean body!
 The bonus?
 These foods also help prevent and reverse diseases due to their extremely high vitamin, fiber and mineral content.
 Talk about a win-win situation!